 We Aim to Please

-The mind always seeks purpose.
-Which is another way of seeking value and validation.
-As long as my actions fit into a higher invisible plan, as long as my challenges and tribulations serve some unknown higher purpose I feel safe.
+The mind always seeks purpose, which is another way of seeking value and validation.
+As long as my actions fit into a higher invisible plan, as long as my challenges and tribulations serve some unknown higher purpose, I feel safe.
 I no longer fear the grappling hold of the unknown.

-But if there is no purpose, nothing to hold on to, no clear direction or goal, you'll find yourself within the ocean of uncertainty.
+But if there is no purpose, nothing to hold on to, and no clear direction or goal, you'll find yourself within the ocean of uncertainty.
 Nothing to hold on to.
-But in that nothing my friend, lies your freedom.
+But in that nothing, my friend, lies your freedom.
 Absolute potential to be and become whoever you wish to be.
 It is an invitation to be a painting, a poem, a dance.
 An invitation to live your life as an artistic expression.
 Art holds no value but infinite meaning.
-The meaning is given by the beholder not the artist.
-When you share you soul with another as an expression of the divine artist within you, you'll lose the purpose of validating yourself; you'll lose the purpose of offering value, and give the gift of a life filled with meaning.
+The meaning is given by the beholder, not the artist.
+When you share your soul with another as an expression of the divine artist within you, you'll lose the purpose of validating yourself; you'll lose the purpose of offering value, and give the gift of a life filled with meaning.

 The more worthless you allow yourself to be, the more precious moments in your presence will become.
 The more you allow nothingness to fill the void of your heart, the more overflowing it will become.
 You will no longer sing but become a song.
 You will no longer be a poet... you will become the poem.
 You will cease to try and enjoy but become a medium of enjoyment.

-You'll stop trying to evaluate your own worth and in that, my friend, you'll be priceless.
+You'll stop trying to evaluate your own worth, and in that, my friend, you'll be priceless.
 Unique, one of a kind.
 You'll stop seeking for love and become love itself.
-When you empty your cup and surrender to knowing you will never know yourself, you my friend, will know all.
-You will stop seeking proof from others and become a celebration of life itself in you.
-Be nothing my friend, be nothing.
+When you empty your cup and surrender to knowing you will never know yourself, you, my friend, will know it all.
+You will stop seeking proof from others and become a celebration of life itself.

 Be nothing, my friend, be nothing.